War disrupts education of Ukrainian kids, even those who’ve found safety abroad

 About 1.5 million live in Poland, the most of any country.
 Many chose it for proximity to Ukraine and plan to go home someday.
 In Poland, children aren’t required to enroll in local schools — an option not allowed in Germany and some other countries.

-About half the child refugees in Poland — 180,000 students — are enrolled in schools, according to UNICEF.
+Fewer than half of the child refugees in Poland — 180,000 students — are enrolled in schools, according to UNICEF.
 Like Milana, most spoke no Polish when they arrived.
-About 70% of Ukrainian students are following the Ukrainian curriculum back home, many of them while also attending Polish schools, UNICEF estimates.
+Around 30% of children from Ukraine who are enrolled and studying in person in the Polish school system are also studying the Ukrainian curriculum online, UNICEF estimates.

 Enrollment numbers drop with older students; just 22% of Ukrainian teens in Poland attend the country’s schools.